DoneDeal0/alright-react-app/README.md

 ```

-Once the app is created, type `cd my-app`
+Once the application is created, type `cd my-app'.

 # COMMANDS